jdcloudcom/en/documentation/NeuHub-AI/Model-Training/Operation-Guide/Experiment.md

 ![](https://img1.jcloudcs.com/cms/390c2756-a69c-42eb-a057-7704177a3b0920170714160004.png)

-After the model is successfully executed, a “tick” icon will appear on the component.
-If the output data type of the component is “data”, right-click the component and the following menu appears.
+After the model is successfully executed, a "tick" icon will appear on the component.
+If the output data type of the component is "data", right-click the component and the following menu appears.

 ![](https://img1.jcloudcs.com/cms/ece91719-9758-4761-9543-45c9bb0514da20170714160019.png)